emqx/eip/active/0011-persistent-sessions.md

 piggy-backing on the same data structures as today, or by introducing a parallel set of data structures for persistent sessions.

-Subscriptions is today handled with a global lock or a transaction to ensure information spread throughout the cluster.
+Subscriptions are today handled with a global lock or a transaction to ensure information spread throughout the cluster.
 The content of the transaction is the topic filter and which node has further information.
 The routing is staged into